geotools/geotools/docs/user/library/render/svg.rst

 SVG Plugin
 ----------

-The **gt-svg** plugin uses the Batik library to support the use of svg graphics.
+The **gt-svg** plugin uses the Batik library to support the use of SVG graphics.

 **Maven**::